OnyxJeff/aesir-1/README.md

 ## 🚀 Deployment

-After installing Proxmox on this node this should be installed into a Linux VM or LXC container.
+After installing Proxmox on this node this should be installed into a Linux VM or Ubuntu LXC container.

 To deploy a stack: